-Believing you can’t even consider implementing robotics until you’ve updated your outdated Warehouse Management System (WMS).
+Believing you can’t even consider implementing automated warehouse robots until you’ve updated your outdated Warehouse Management System (WMS).

-Waiting to automate is a mistake.
-I talk with many warehouse operators who lament that although they know they need to get started down the path to automating their warehouse, first they need to complete the tedious and often-lengthy process of updating their WMS.
-This process may include evaluating multiple WMS vendors, and has been known to take six months to a year (or more).
+Waiting to initiate automated warehouse robots is a mistake.
+Many warehouse operators lament that although they know they need to get started down the path to automating their warehouse.
+However, they first need to complete the tedious and often lengthy process of updating their WMS.
+This process may include evaluating multiple WMS vendors.
+Often this can take six months to a year (or more).

-The sooner you can implement robots the better for your bottom line.
-Robots will save your company tens of thousands of dollars every month, as operational costs are dramatically reduced.
+The sooner you can implement robots, the better for your bottom line.
+Robots will save tens of thousands of dollars every month by drastically reducing operational costs.
 So, it follows that delaying adding robots comes at a high cost.

 The costs incurred by waiting are real

 Consider that our $9K per month lease package that includes 10 robots and all the accessories and customer support you need can save a warehouse $80K every month the system is in place.
 You can read more about our $9K Robot Lease Use Case and see the math detailing how warehouse labor costs are nearly cut in half.

 It can take an organization a year or more to select a new WMS.
 Then, perhaps another year to roll it out, if there are multiple sites.
 Considering this, for even a small to a midsize operator, the opportunity cost of delaying a robotics implementation can exceed $1M if they end up waiting a year or more.
 The opportunity costs climb even higher when you add in the inherent costs of recruiting and retaining a warehouse workforce.